James4Ever0/notes/RSS Feeds.md

 Searching for existing rss sources.
 You may want to make your own by means of social media.
 It could be the feeding source of reviewer or producer.

 we need cleaner view by using readbility.js, but how to preserve pictures? is it built-in?

+pictures could be a big fingerprint. better deal them with link extracter and shufflers.